Two unrelated concepts, often confused. Here is how to tell them apart in one minute.

 Get the short answer.

 A golden record is a master-data-management concept: the single canonical row for an entity (a customer, a vendor, an account) across multiple source systems.
 A golden dataset is an AI-evaluation concept: a curated, labeled benchmark used to baseline an AI system's behavior over time.
 Different layer of the stack.
 Different owner.
 Different lifecycle.
 If you have been told you need a golden record to govern your AI, you almost certainly mean a golden dataset.
+The next practical step is the golden set template and the eval maturity model.

 Name what each one is.